frdedynamics/robotics-lab-documentation/source/texts/your_pc/install_vm.rst

 Follow the `official VirtualBox download link <https://www.virtualbox.org/wiki/Downloads>`_.
 Choose your operating system and download.

-Virtual Appliance (.ova import)
+Virtual Appliance
 ===================================
 A virtual appliance is a copy of a working operating system and its programs.
 We provide you ready-to-use virtual copy of what you need.
-Please download it using `this link <https://hvl365.sharepoint.com/:u:/s/RobotikkUndervisningHVL/EVDejQL1F7lMtC8NMmHY8S0BhopabPJn68poCpHLvJIcCg?e=UXBG7Q>`_ using your HVL credentials.
+If you use WMware as is recommended, use `this link <https://hvl365.sharepoint.com/:u:/s/RobotikkUndervisningHVL/Ed3rtAqeA3lAhUOkc4qREMkB4Awbm7UKbAtPxNdOaqBgpw?e=G4G2Vk>`_ to download a copy of the virtual appliance using you HVL credentials.
+If you are not using VMware, use `this link <https://hvl365.sharepoint.com/:u:/s/RobotikkUndervisningHVL/EVDejQL1F7lMtC8NMmHY8S0BhopabPJn68poCpHLvJIcCg?e=UXBG7Q>`_ to download the .ova file which can be importet in any player.
 The followings are installed:

 * `Ubuntu 18.04 LTS <https://releases.ubuntu.com/18.04/>`_
 * `ROS Melodic <http://wiki.ros.org/melodic/Installation/Ubuntu>`_